 How Do You Treat Calcium in The Shoulder?

 Calcific tendonitis can be especially painful.
 While some patients have mild symptoms, most patients are miserable and are looking for a “quick fix”.
 Patients with calcific tendonitis are usually easy to pick out of a crowd of shoulder pain patients.
 You look tired from not sleeping, they you can not sit still and you are always grabbing your shoulder.

-If the pain is tolerable then it is prudent to pursue a course of “observation” because most cases of calcific tendonitis will resolve spontaneously.
+Shoulder ice/compression sleeves can help when the pain is severe.
+If the pain is tolerable then it is prudent to pursue a course of “observation” because many cases of calcific tendonitis will resolve spontaneously.
 Yes.. in many, the calcium will dissolve and go away.

 Do I Need Surgery For Calcium in my Rotator Cuff?

 Because the ultrasound guided washout has been so successful, it is very rare that surgery for calcific tendonitis is necessary.
 The key is to find a surgeon / radiologist team that works together and is very good at this technique.
 The ultrasound guided washout is a small procedure performed in the office.
 It is performed using local anesthesia in your skin.
 You will be sore for a day or two after the washout, then your pain should subside dramatically.